-KEY STAGES 4 MANAGING FEELINGS
+KEY STAGE 4 MANAGING FEELINGS

-Encountering Foundation Core Development Enrichment Enhancement Respond with interest to stimuli about peop we like or know.
-Respond with interest to stimuli about peop we like or know. • Explain how part of growing up might be to experience strong feelings about people we like or fancy.
+Encountering Foundation Core Development Enrichment Enhancement exn Respond with interest to stimuli about people we like or know.
+Identify what it means to like someone.
+Describe the difference between 'liking' someone and 'fancying' someone.
+Explain how part of growing up might be to experience strong feelings about people we like or fancy.
 Explain that people can 'like' or 'fancy' someone of the same or different gender, race, ability or religion.
 Recognise that everyone of all genders and sexual orientation is unique, special and worthy of respect.
 Demonstrate appropriate use of the vocabulary associated with sex, sexual reproduction, gender identity and sexual orientation.
 Identify reliable sources of advice and explain how to seek advice and help regarding gender, sexuality and intimate relationships, including managing feelings about these.

-KEY STAGES 4 CHANGING AND GROWING
+KEY STAGE 4 CHANGING AND GROWING